 The Skyrail features different stops at various highlights (the Barron Falls and Kuranda “village in the rainforest” are both absolute musts) that are famed throughout the region while providing a great sightseeing journey in itself, so although it’s quite expensive – be sure to buy a family pass if you are bringing kids – it’s well worth it.

 Add all these factors and travel options together and – assuming you’re willing to tolerate the occasional bout of cool weather at night that may break your “tropical” conception of the region slightly – it’s not hard to see why most in the know feel that August is the best time of year to visit Cairns.

-Kind of… but not properly.
+You can, but you won’t see all of the region’s best attractions.
 You’d be much better advised to take at least one extra day off and make yourself a long weekend (as opposed to travelling on “actual” long weekends with public holidays as otherwise you’ll be fighting crowds all scrambling to do the same thing) to try and get the most out of a short stay.
 However, if you’re limited to two days, most experts advise on splitting your itinerary into “reef one day, rainforest the next”; luckily, the close proximity of both natural features to the city makes this definitely doable.

 If you’re pressed for time, this is the case where you will likely want to book a tour or three to ensure you get the most out of your journey – the majority of tour operators understand that many who visit are short on time and have designed itineraries in order to help maximise this.